-I am currently finishing an interdisciplinary PhD in the department of Modern Languages & Cultures at the University of Manchester.
-My thesis, funded by the School of Arts, Languages and Cultures and supervised by Joseph McGonagle and Barbara Lebrun, is titled Representations of Jewish-Muslim Relations in Contemporary France.
-Drawing on media studies, discourse analysis, corpus linguistics, literary studies, and cultural studies, my research examines the ways in which a polarized, oppositional category of “Jewish-Muslim relations” is constructed in media and political discourse and how and to what extent a variety of French Jewish and Muslim writers and interfaith/intercultural dialogue activists relate and respond to such a category consisting of dominant, reified binary definitions within a contemporary socio-political framework of difference-blind assimilationist republican universalism.
+In the summer 2020, I will complete my degree requirements for an interdisciplinary Ph.D. in the Department of Modern Languages and Cultures at the University of Manchester.
+My thesis, funded by the School of Arts, Languages and Cultures, is titled Representations of Jewish-Muslim Relations in Contemporary France.
+Drawing, in part, on original field and interview data, this research examines the ways in which a polarized, oppositional category of “Jewish-Muslim relations” is constructed in media and political discourse and how and to what extent a variety of French Jewish and Muslim writers and interfaith/intercultural dialogue activists relate and respond to such a category consisting of dominant, reified binary definitions within a contemporary socio-political framework of difference-blind assimilationist republican universalism.

 Along with my colleague Katharine Halls, I am also the co-founder and coordinator of the Jewish-Muslim Research Network (JMRN).
 The JMRN is an interdisciplinary and international initiative bringing together researchers studying Jews, Muslims, Judaism, and Islam in any time period and region.
 Our network currently comprises over a hundred researchers across Europe, North America, and the Middle East.

 My main research interests include Jewish-Muslim relations in France, LGBTQ Muslims, apostasy from Islam and ex-Muslims, as well as, more broadly speaking, gender, sexuality, language, and ethnic/religious minorities.
 Aside from my PhD research on Jews and Muslims in France, I am currently working on a number of other projects on apostasy from Islam in the French-speaking world, ex-Muslims in Singapore, Pink Dot in Singapore, and queer Muslims and Jews.
 In addition, I have published on a diverse set of topics, from seventeenth-century French theatre to contemporary French stand-up comedy.
-I am also a translator, having translated an essay by Voltaire and Ludovic-Mohamed Zahed’s Homosexuality, Transidentity, and Islam (Amsterdam University Press).
+I am also a translator, having most recently translated Ludovic-Mohamed Zahed’s Homosexuality, Transidentity, and Islam (Amsterdam University Press).

 I teach on first year undergraduate modules in the department of Modern Languages and Cultures and the department of History at the University of Manchester.
 Before coming to Manchester, I taught in the languages departments at Brooklyn College and the City College of New York.